-The Debt Policy, approved by the OCII Commission in 2014, summarizes OCII’s existing debt polices and formally establishes them for all future debt.
+The Debt Policy, approved by the OCII Commission in 2021, summarizes OCII’s existing debt policies and formally establishes them for all future debt.
 The Debt Policy may be amended by the OCII Commission as it deems appropriate from time to time in the prudent management of the debt of OCII.
 From time to time, the OCII commission may approve debt that is not consistent with the policy.

 The Investment policy, approved by the OCII Commission in 2014, governs management of OCII's surplus cash.

 Community Facilities Districts (“CFD”s) are special taxing districts formed under the California Mello-Roos Act.
 OCII has formed seven Mello-Roos Community Facilities Districts (CFDs) as separate legal entities in the South Beach / Rincon Point, Mission Bay North and South, and Hunters Point Shipyard Phase One and Two project areas.
 Under the Mello-Roos Act, a local agency must adopt goals and policies as provided in the Act.
 The following is OCII’s Amended and Restated Local Goals and Policies for Community Facilities Districts.